 Why a yoga club?

-In trying to name what we do on Friday mornings, the idea of a “yoga club” seems like the right fit.
-We are a small group of friends with a common purpose and interest, who meet almost every Friday morning and take part in a shared activity.
-That activity is yoga.
+We are a small group of friends with a common purpose and interest, who meet almost every Friday morning to practice yoga together.
 The Sanskrit word sangha is a little closer to the meaning of what our yoga club does.
 Sangha is a community of people who practice yoga together and share a common interest in the spiritual path.
-So, we are a club, a yoga club, a yoga sangha.

-The shared interest in our club is Ashtanga which is referring to the eight-limb practice of yoga as outlined in the Yoga Sūtras of Patanjali.
-When we meet together I teach focusing on practices within the Ashtanga system.
-Why?
-The ideals learned during yoga practice are meant to be applied in everyday life, bringing about a more stable mind and body.
-This gives you a foundation for a healthy lifestyle.
+I teach focusing on practices within the Ashtanga system which is referring to the eight-limb practice of Yoga as outlined in the Yoga Sūtras of Patanjali.
+These practices are meant to be applied in everyday life, bringing about a more stable mind and body.
+This gives you a foundation for a healthy lifestyle and deeper inner awareness.

 upcoming CLASSES